kokarn/csgo-data/README.md

 #### #3 Create an issue
 If you can't find any resources on the team, just [open an issue](https://github.com/kokarn/csgo-teams/issues/new) and we'll look into adding it ASAP.

+## How do I generate team logos in a different size?
+Glad you asked!

+There is a supersimple node app that does that for you.

+Just go into the folder where you've cloned the repository to and run ```node teamlogos.js``` and it should generate what you need.

+Yes, you will need [nodejs](http://nodejs.org/) to do this.

 ## Who are using this?